Welcome to today's edition of the Rush 24-7 podcast.

 Hillary said it's naive.

-This could be the deciding they're just so excited for anything to happen, and they're so excited that the gloves have come off.
+And they're so excited that the gloves have come off.

 They're amplifying the importance of this.

-These thugs, these dictators, just want respect.
+These thugs, these dictators just want respect.

-They are murderous thug dictators, they're tyrants.
+They are murderous thug dictators.

-Their people live in impr live in oppression.
+Their people live in oppression.

-Uh so back to the Churchill exam.
+So back to the Churchill example.

-Churchill said we could deal with this with so little cost and so little pain if we didn't nobody wanted to listen to him, and look what happened.
+Churchill said we could deal with this with so little cost and so little pain if we didn't nobody wanted to listen to him and look what happened.

-They had to deal with it, the whole world had to deal with it later on, uh, just three years later after 1930, or four years after 1936.
+The whole world had to deal with it later on, just three years later after 1930, four years after 1936.

-Let's let's let's do let's go talk to him.
+Let's go talk to him.

-He's just he's just crying out for help.
+He's just crying out for help.

 He's the Lindsay Lohan of the Middle East.